samalouty/MSLSTM-PID/README.md

-# Multi-Stream LSTM for Pedestrian Intention Prediction
+# Multi-Stream LSTM for Pedestrian Intention Detection

 Predict whether a pedestrian will **cross the street in the near future** by fusing multiple information streams from the **Pedestrian Intention Estimation (PIE)** dataset.